M. Golam Shahi Alam: Career

 Md.
 Golam ĺShahi Alam worked as an academic staff of the Bangladesh Agriculture University, Mymensingh since 1977 in the Department of Surgery & Obstetrics, Faculty of Veterinary Science.
 Then he became a professor of the Department of Surgery & Obstetrics, Faculty of Veterinary Science.
 He served as the head of the department for 4 years and dean for 2 years.
-Also he was appointed as Coordinator, Committee for Adanced Studies and Research for 2 uyears.
+Also he was appointed as Coordinator, Committee for Advanced Studies and Research for 2 years.
 He worked as a syndicate member of BAU and Jatiya Kabi Kazi Nazrul Islam University, Trisal, Mymensingh.
 He has been an authority of the Jessore University of Science & Technology since 2013.
 Shahi Alam was appointed as the fourth vice chancellor of Sylhet Agricultural University in September 2014.
 He was a visiting research fellow at the National Institute of Animal Industry, Tsukuba, Nagoya and Iwate Universities, Japan in 1998, 2002 and 2011, respectively.